 - Show the line below to indicate them that you are there to apply for a parking certificate:

 - You will be asked to fill in the required forms.
 You will need to draw two maps illustrating where the parking space is located - one map should illustrate how to get to the parking from the main road, the other map should illustrate which specific point in the parking you are supposed to park.

 - Wait until the police call you telling you the certificate is ready.

 - Revisit the police station to collect the certificate.

-The whole process will take approximately a week as the police will have to visit the parking in person to confirm the parking space.
+The certificate will be issued approximately a week later as the police will have to visit the parking in person to confirm the parking space before issuing the certificate.